BUSINESS AVIATION PRIORITIZES SUSTAINABILITY

 Business aviation takes its responsibilities within the environment and sustainability very seriously and IBAC supports its members and operators in improving efficiency to mitigate our industry’s impact on the environment, and its contribution to sustainability.

-To support these efforts, the business aviation community, through both IBAC and the General Aviation Manufacturers Association (GAMA) first published the Business Aviation Commitment on Climate Change (BACCC) in November 2009 and updated it again in 2016.
+To support these efforts, the business aviation community, through both IBAC and the General Aviation Manufacturers Association (GAMA) first published the Business Aviation Commitment on Climate Change (BACCC) in November 2009.
+It was updated in 2016 and again in 2023.
 This commitment details the goals and mechanisms that business aviation will employ towards reducing its overall impact on the environment through its activities.

 The goals are: